ncatlab/nlab-content/pages/7/4/3/0/347/content.md

 In the context of [[sheaf and topos theory]] a cover on an [[object]] $U$ in a [[category]] $C$ is a collection of [[morphism]]s $\{U_i \to U\}_{i \in I}$.

 A specification of a collection of covers for each object of the category, subject to some compatibility condition, makes a [[coverage]] on $C$.
-If the collection of covers in a coverage is being closed under some operations, the result us called a [[Grothendieck topology]].
-Equipped with a coverage/Grothendieck toplogy, the category is called a [[site]].
+If the collection of covers in a coverage is being closed under some operations, the result is called a [[Grothendieck topology]].
+Equipped with a coverage/Grothendieck topology, the category is called a [[site]].
 See there for more details.

 Covering families $\{U_i \to U\}$ in $C$ have incarnations as single morphisms in the [[category of presheaves]] $PSh(C)$ over $C$, and these are also sometimes called _covers_ :